BeppeMaxCaru/MARL-Thesis-Carugno/README.md

 Relevant parameters to set:

-- batch_mode: ["complete_episodes" | "truncated_episodes"]
+- **batch_mode: ["complete_episodes" | "truncated_episodes"]**:
 completed episodes means that batches always contains full episodes -> train_batch_size is the equivalent of an epoch truncated episodes means that the samples in a batch can be reached by also truncating episodes

-- train_batch_size: number of steps/samples to collect from a number of episodes to fill the buffer that is going to be sampled to generate sgd_minibatches
+- **train_batch_size**: It's the equivalent of an epoch.
+A number of timesteps (transition/samples) equivalent to train_batch_size is done and collected from a subsequent number of episodes.
+This train_batch_size is then used as a buffer to extract samples used to create minibatches of size sgd_minibatch_size.

+NB If the batch_mode selected is complete_episodes, train_batch_size has to be always bigger than the episode lenght

-- sgd_minibatch_size: how many samples are collected from train train_batch_size to perform a nn update
+- **sgd_minibatch_size**: It's the size of the randomly sampled minibatches built to perform a nn weights update.

-- num_sgd_iter: how many times the randomly sampled minibatches are generated and fed to the nn for weights updated before moving to next epoch
+- **num_sgd_iter**: Defines how many network weights updates are done during an epoch using minibatches of size sgd_minibatch_size before moving to the next epoch.

-train_batch_size is the size of the samples in a batch used to perform a weight updates of the networks, it's always bigger than the lenght of an episode in case of batch_mode is complete_episodes

-sgd_minibatch_size is the number of samples to collect from train_batch_size to perform a weight updates on the network

-num_sgd_iter: defines how mony updates are done using sgd_minibatches_size in one epoch
+Example:
+- in stop config episode limit: 100
+- Batch_mode: "complete_episodes"
+- Episode_limit: 10 (this means each episode can have a maximum lenght of 10)
+- train_batch_size: 20
+- sgd_minibatches_size: 5
+- num_sgd_iter: 10

 # Configuration parameters to use during rware simulation to train IPPO according to the rware paper: